c-jm/att_go_slideshow/activity_overview.md

 NOTE: All packages can be installed by using the `install.sh` script int he repo.

-First need to add a ppa to be able to have the go runtime available to install.
+First need to add a ppa to be able to have the Go runtime available to install.

 `sudo add-apt-repository ppa:longsleep/golang-backports`